Macorah/Coffee-Shop-Sales-Analysis/README.md

 ##📊 DATA SUMMARY
 ---
-The dataset contains transactional records from a café, including details such as:
+The dataset contains transactional records from a cafe, including details such as:
-Item purchased
+- Item purchased
-Quantity sold
+- Quantity sold
-Total price
+- Total price
-Transaction date
+- Transaction date
-Payment method (e.g card, cash, or digital wallet) Service mode (e.g. takeaway, or in-store)
+- Payment method (e.g card, cash, or digital wallet)
+- Service mode (e.g. takeaway, or in-store)

 ## Key observations from the analysis:

-Over 10,000 rows of data were imported, cleaned, and analyzed using SQL, Excel, and Power BI.
+- Over 10,000 rows of data were imported, cleaned, and analyzed using SQL, Excel, and Power BI.
-Several records had missing or unrecorded payment methods, represented as "Not Available".
+- Several records had missing or unrecorded payment methods, represented as "Not Available".
-The top-selling item by quantity was Juice, while January recorded the highest overall revenue.
+- The top-selling item by quantity was Juice, while January recorded the highest overall revenue.
-Excluding missing values, Credit Card was the most common payment method.
+- Excluding missing values, Credit Card was the most common payment method.
-Takeaway was the most frequently used service mode.
+- Takeaway was the most frequently used service mode.